doncarr/MOSAT/react3/README.txt

 This will be a complete re-write of REACT.

 First, this version will talk native http so that you will not need an Apache module or Node.js instance to redirect data requests to REACT.
-We will also support listening on a Unix socket so that for instance, NGINX could readirect data urls locally for instance.
+We will also support listening on a Unix socket so that for instance, NGINX could readirect data urls locally.
 The payloads will all be JSON, but, we will consider adding other formats at a later date.

 All of the point types will now become plugins so that no re-compile is needed to add a point type.
 We will also allow both C and C++ plugins, and, likely other languages at some point.